This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wash any scrapes or wounds with soap and water.
 Put on antibiotic cream or ointment, and cover it with a bandage.
 Check for signs of infection, such as pus or swelling, each time you change the bandage.

 - Do not let your child share personal items, such as towels, clothing, and razors.

-- Have your child wash his hands often.
-Make sure he washes his hands with soap and water after he uses the bathroom or sneezes.
-He also needs to wash his hands before he eats.
+- Have your child wash his or her hands often.
+Make sure he or she washes with soap and water after using the bathroom or sneezing.
+He or she also needs to wash his or her hands before eating.
 Use lotion to prevent dry, cracked skin.

 - Treat athlete's foot or any other skin condition.
 This can help prevent a bacterial skin infection by lessening the itching and breaks in the skin.

 Follow up with your child's healthcare provider within 3 days or as directed:

 Write down your questions so you remember to ask them during your child's visits.